 - give us four weeks written notice

 - ensure your home is clean, tidy and fit to rent to somebody else

 - pay any outstanding rent or other charges

 During the four week notice period, you must allow the Councils access to the property to carry out an inspection.
 We will confirm a date and time with you.

-If you do not wish to use the e-form above, you may download a copy of the form in either Microsoft Word or PDF format and return this to us by email or by post (postal address details are within the form):
+If you do not wish to use our online form, you may download a copy of the form in either Microsoft Word or PDF format:

-If you are the Executor of a sole tenant who has died, you must give at least two weeks' notice to end the tenancy, using the forms above.
+If you are the executor of a sole tenant who has died, you must give at least two weeks' notice to end the tenancy, via a termination of tenancy form.

 When you move out of your home, there are certain things you must do.

 Keys must be returned to us on or before your tenancy end date, but no later than 12pm on the following day.
 The front door key to the property must be returned to the Council (using the key safe provided - a key code will be provided to you).

 Any remaining keys can be left in a kitchen drawer.
 Please email our Tenancy Services team to tell us when you have done this.